SkelegonDK/ElevenTools/README.md

 ## Deployment

-ElevenTools can be deployed in several ways depending on your needs:
+ElevenTools is deployed exclusively on Streamlit Cloud for production use.
+Docker is available for local development and testing purposes.

-### Streamlit Cloud Deployment
+### Streamlit Cloud Deployment (Production)

-Streamlit Cloud is the easiest way to deploy ElevenTools:
+Streamlit Cloud is the recommended and primary deployment method for ElevenTools:

 1. **Connect your repository** to [Streamlit Cloud](https://streamlit.io/cloud)
 2. **Configure secrets** (optional):